The time to find out if there’s anything wrong with your motorcycle is before you ride – not in the middle of traffic.

-You should make sure that you can operate all hand and foot controls when you are seated comfortably on the motorcycle.
+Make sure you can operate all hand and foot controls when you’re seated comfortably on the motorcycle.

-Make sure your tyres are in good condition.
-You need to check the following features.
+Make sure your tyres are in good condition and check the following features.

-The motorcycle won't handle properly if the air pressure is too low or too high, as braking and steering will be affected.
-Check your owner's manual for the correct tyre pressure for your motorcycle.
-Incorrect tyre pressure is a contributing factor in motorcycle crashes.
+Your motorcycle won’t handle properly if the air pressure is too low or too high, as braking and steering will be affected.
+Check your manual for the correct tyre pressure for your motorcycle.
+Incorrect tyre pressure is common in motorcycle crashes.

 Worn or uneven tread will affect the handling of the motorcycle and can make it harder to control on slippery or uneven surfaces.

 Check for cuts, nails stuck in the tread, and cracks in the sidewalls.
 Remember, a blowout on a motorcycle can be extremely dangerous.